 But until I retire, I will keep travelling to Denmark and bide my time.
 Convince my wife that we have a good plan and that turning into a Dane is the right move.

 Kronborg, Helsingør, Denmark 2018.
 Fujifilm X-Pro 2, Fujinon 35mm f2, edited with presets from Rebecca Patience.

-Fujifilm X-Pro 2 mirrorless camera with 24.3MP X-Trans CMOS III APS-C sensor.
-Electronic shutter maximum speed of 1/32000 sec and a focal plane shutter with a top speed of 1/8000 sec. with flash synchronization of up to 1/250 sec.
+Fujifilm X-Pro 2 is a mirrorless camera with 24.3MP X-Trans CMOS III APS-C sensor with a electronic shutter maximum speed of 1/32000 sec and a focal plane shutter with a top speed of 1/8000 sec. (with flash synchronization of up to 1/250 sec.)

-Fujifilm Fujinon XF35mmF2 R WR, weather-resistant design with 8 sealing points for weather- and dust-resistance and operation as low as 14 Degree.
+Fujifilm Fujinon XF35mmF2 R WR, weather-resistant design lens with 8 sealing points for weather- and dust-resistance and operation as low as 14 Degree.
 Focal length : 35mm (35mm format equivalent : 53mm).
+Perfect for most situations.